 - Personal items have a size restriction of 17 inches long, 10 inches wide and 9 inches high, and must be able to fit underneath the seat in front of you.

 As mentioned earlier, any liquids, gels, and aerosols in containers larger than 3.4oz/100ml should only be packed in your checked bag.

-Essential items may include prescription medicine, contacts or glasses, cash and credit cards, your phone etc.
+Essential items may include prescription medicine, contacts, contact lens solution, glasses, cash and credit cards, your phone etc.